ilstam/FF-Multi-Converter/README.txt

 FF Multi Converter is a simple graphical application which enables you to convert audio, video, image and document files between all popular formats, using and combining other programs.
-It uses ffmpeg for audio/video files, unoconv for document files and PythonMagick library for image file conversions.
+It uses ffmpeg for audio/video files, unoconv for document files and ImageMagick library for image file conversions.

 Project homepage: https://sites.google.com/site/ffmulticonverter/
 Download page: https://sourceforge.net/projects/ffmulticonv/files/